 As a mother-in-law, and hopefully eventually a grandmother, I realize my position in your family will not be a permanent fixture.
 Your new family unit consists of my son, you, and any future children.
 However, I do hope that my love and concern will be known in every conversation or correspondence we have.

-Things I promise you, in no particular order:
+Things I promise to my Daughter-in-Love, in no particular order:

 I promise never to pop in for a surprise visit.
 I know how they feel, however well-intended!